mdsn/baby-malloc/README.md

 Build with `make`, run tests with `make test`.

+The macOS dynamic loader can be forced to run these `malloc` and friends when a binary requests them by inserting the dylib like so:

+    $ DYLD_INSERT_LIBRARIES=$PWD/malloc.dylib rg TODO

+See `interpose.c` and http://toves.freeshell.org/interpose/ for details.

 ## Internals

 Since `mmap(2)` provisions memory in multiples of the page size, the allocator